-An Post, appointed by the Minister for Communications, Climate Action and Environment, is the sole agent for the sale of TV licences to the public.
+An Post, appointed by the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, is the sole agent for the sale of TV licences to the public.
 An Post maintains a database of both licensed and unlicensed household and business addresses which is checked and updated regularly.

 Where does your Licence payment go?

-It goes to the Department of Communications, Climate Action and Environment, who provide approximately 85% to RTÉ to carry it out its Public Service Media commitments.
+It goes to the The Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, who provide approximately 85% to RTÉ to carry it out its Public Service Media commitments.

 A further 7% is paid to the Broadcasting Authority of Ireland for the operation of the Broadcasting Funding Scheme, and An Post is paid approximately 6% of the Licence Fee in respect of TV licence collection activities.